ladybug-tools/lbt-grasshopper/INSTALLATION.md

 10. Finally, go back to the installer.gh file and set the second toggle to true:

 ![Run Second Component](https://user-images.githubusercontent.com/5567574/84214364-2a9af680-aa91-11ea-8ba5-65c6041fbea6.png)
-It will take a few seconds to download the correct versions of Ladybug Tools.
+It will take a few seconds to download the Ladybug Tools packages.

 11. If the component runs to completion without turning red, congratulations!
 You did the steps correctly and you now have a working version of Ladybug Tools.